 In this post I’m sharing the Roadmap for this training release, because it’s a work in progress I need sometime to get the material published and ready for the community audience.

-Disclaimer: I will try to keep the following dates updated, and I will do my best to publish the training course on time, but dates can vary a little bit depending my work resposibilities.
+Please share some feedback about the proposed topics and the release dates.
+I will be glad to improve it over the time in order to get a quality training from the community perspective!Disclaimer: I will try to keep the following dates updated, and I will do my best to publish the training course on time, but dates can vary a little bit depending my work resposibilities.

 The following roadmap represent the first release (1.0-SNAPSHOT) of the training course:

 Baby Steps Examples: this module covers very basic examples for new comers.
 Thanks to Julio Faerman for this contribution! (you can find it here)